patrickbwarren/python3-HNC-solver/README.md

 In practice the coupling constant integration can be performed by any number of numerical quadrature methods, from a basic trapezium rule to sophisticated adaptive algorithms.
-For the final step, the derivative of the excess correlation free energy per particle is usually computed numerically too.
+The derivative with respect to density is usually computed numerically too.

 For the HNC closure, which is free energy based, in fact it should be _exactly_ true that the energy route pressure is the same as the